KofiAnnan97/games_sales_scrapper/README.md

 ## Supported Commands
 Use the`--help` flag in command line to get more information on the supported commands.
 Here's a brief description and example of each command.
-- `config` := sets what store fronts are used to search for games and enable aliases for game titles (on by default).
-Use `-a` to search through all supported store fronts and can be configured to be more granular.
+- `config` := sets what storefronts are used to search for games and enable aliases for game titles (on by default).
+Use `-a` to search through all supported storefronts and can be configured to be more granular.
     ```commandline
     game_sales_scrapper config -a
     ```